hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 Use the new tokensk crate, for handling operands of the instructions supported by the vm.

-* DataM::Compile and ALU operations handled/updated for now.
+* DataM::Compile, ALU operations, BufMerged handled/updated for now.